Benefit Street Partners Realty Trust merges, changes name to Franklin BSP Realty Trust

 Benefit Street Partners Realty Trust, Inc., a real estate finance company, originates, acquires, and manages a portfolio of commercial real estate debt investments secured by properties located in the United States and internationally, according to Bloomberg.

-On March 30, The REIT reportedly suspended its distribution reinvestment and stock purchase plan, effective immediately.
-The company said that until it reactivates the DRIP, shareholders will receive any distributions in cash, including March 2020 distributions that are paid in April 2020.
-No reason was given for the suspension in a filing with Securities and Exchange Commission, but other non-traded REITs have recently made similar suspensions in response to the Covid-19 global pandemic.
+Shareholders have been waiting some time for an opportunity to liquidate their share.
+On March 30, 2020 Benefit Street Partner Realty Trust suspended its distribution reinvestment and stock repurchase plan, effective immediately.
+No reason was given for the suspension in a filing with Securities and Exchange Commission, but other non-traded REITs made similar suspensions in response to the Covid-19 global pandemic.

 Non-traded REITs are complicated and often risky investments which should only be sold to high-net worth and sophisticated investors.
 According to the Benefit Street Partners’ prospectus, “Investing in our common stock involves a high degree of risk.
 You should purchase these securities only if you can afford a complete loss of your investment.”